BeAPI/bea-media-analytics/README.md

 # BEA - Find Media

-If you want to see which media is used, or not, and where ?
+If you want to see which media is used and where ?
 This plugin is for you !

 By installing this plugin you will index where your media are used and display further informations but also warn you about deleting used medias.